-Thousands of state-of-the-art AWOS have been successfully deployed at airports throughout the United States and abroad.
+Thousands of automated systems have been successfully deployed at airports throughout the United States (called Automated Surface/Weather Observing Systems, or ASOS) and abroad.

 ABOUT NAV CANADA

 Since 1996, NAV CANADA has been responsible for helping civil aircraft safely navigate the 18 million square kilometres of Canadian airspace and the North Atlantic oceanic airspace under Canada's control.
 One of the world's largest air navigation service providers, we oversee more than 3.3 million flights a year through a sophisticated network of area control centres, air traffic control towers, flight service stations, flight information centres and navigation aids across the country.